jostmey/dkm/README.md

-# dkm
+# Statistical Classifiers for Data that Do Not Conform to Rows and Columns: A Case Study of T-cell Receptor Datasets
-Finding Patterns in Numbers that Do Not Conform to Rows and Columns
+###### RESEARCH UNDER JARED L OSTMEYER